milashenko/ghost-aws-ha/README.md

 - AWS Role to run GitHub Actions.
 Note AWS Role Arn in console for further use with GitHub Actions
 - AWS repository for docker containers

+#### Build application
+For the purpose of POC application is represented with a container image based on original ghost:5 In order to run either dev or ha environments, the container image should be built using `deploy-container-image.sh` It will build and push the image to a ECR repository created in the Globals section above

 #### Dev environment
 Any single region environment is created with `deploy-dev.sh`.
 Edit configuration section and run it locally to:
 - Build container image and push it to ECR